alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 The BMON application has the ability to send out notifications when sensor values are outside of normal ranges.
 In order to do this, BMON needs the ability to send emails.
-For the Webfaction hosting service, email setup is describe on `this page <http://docs.webfaction.com/user-guide/email.html#sending-mail-to-a-script>`_.
+For the Webfaction hosting service, email setup is described on `this page <http://docs.webfaction.com/user-guide/email.html#sending-mail-to-a-script>`_.
 The minimum requirements for the BMON application are to set up one mailbox and one email address on the Webfaction system.
 For example, with a Webfaction user account name of ``ahfc``, you could set a mailbox with the name of ``ahfc`` and an email address of ``monitoring@ahfc.webfactional.com``.
-In a subsequent section, the mailbox name and password and the email address will be needed for entry in the BMON Django settings file.
+In a subsequent section, the mailbox name, password, and email address will be needed for entry in the BMON Django settings file.

 Installing the BMON Project